Bat: Echolocation and hearing

 Microbats and a few megabats emit ultrasonic sounds to produce echoes.
-Sound intensity of these echos are dependent on subglottic pressure.
+The sound intensity of these echoes is dependent on subglottic pressure.
 The bats' cricothyroid muscle, located inside the larynx, controls the orientation pulse frequency, which is an important function.
 By comparing the outgoing pulse with the returning echoes, bats can learn about their environment and detect prey in darkness.
 Some bat calls can reach over 140 decibels.
 Microbats use their larynx to emit echolocation signals through the mouth or the nose.
 Bat call frequencies range from as low as 11 kHz to as high as 212 kHz.
 The noses of various groups of bats have fleshy extensions, known as nose-leaves, which play a role in sound transmission.

 In low-duty cycle echolocation, bats can separate their calls and returning echoes by time.
 They have to time their short calls to finish before echoes return.
 In high-duty cycle echolocation, bats emit a continuous call and separate pulse and echo in frequency using the Doppler effect of their motion in flight.
 The shift of the returning echoes yields information relating to the motion and location of the bat's prey.
 These bats must deal with changes in the Doppler shift due to changes in their flight speed.
 They have adapted to change their pulse emission frequency in relation to their flight speed so echoes still return in the optimal hearing range.

 In addition to echolocating prey, bat ears are sensitive to sounds made by their prey, such as the fluttering of moth wings.
-The complex geometry of ridges on the inner surface of bat ears helps to sharply focus echolocation signals, and to passively listen for any other sound produced by the prey.
-These ridges can be regarded as the acoustic equivalent of a Fresnel lens Bats can estimate the elevation of their target using the interference patterns from the echoes reflecting from the tragus, a flap of skin in the external ear.
+The complex geometry of ridges on the inner surface of bat ears helps to sharply focus echolocation signals and to passively listen for any other sound produced by the prey.
+These ridges can be regarded as the acoustic equivalent of a Fresnel lens.
+Bats can estimate the elevation of their target using the interference patterns from the echoes reflecting from the tragus, a flap of skin in the external ear.

 Principle of bat echolocation: orange is the call and green is the echo.

 By repeated scanning, bats can mentally construct an accurate image of the environment in which they are moving and of their prey.
 Many species of moth have exploited this, such as many tiger moths, which produce aposematic ultrasound signals to warn bats that they are chemically protected and therefore distasteful.
 Some tiger moths can produce signals to jam bat echolocation.
 In some moth species, the tympanum hearing organ causes the insect to move in random evasive manoeuvres when detecting a bat call.